graalvm/graalvm-demos/spring-native-image/README.md

 The example application provides the text of the poem, then generates a model of the text, which the application then uses to generate a new text that is similar to the original text.
 The application uses the [RiTa library](https://rednoise.org/rita/) as an external dependency to build and use Markov Chains.

-By default, the demo uses the Native Build Tools Maven plugin to perform the tasks.
+By default, the demo uses the [Native Build Tools Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) to perform the tasks.
-If you would like to run this demo using BuildPacks, there is a build configuration file provided for you: _pom-build-pack.xml_.
-Rename it to _pom.xml_ and run the same commands.
+If you would like to run this demo using [BuildPacks](https://docs.spring.io/spring-boot/docs/3.0.0/reference/html/native-image.html#native-image.developing-your-first-application.buildpacks), the build configuration is provided for you too.
-For more information about using BuildPacks to create a native executable, see [Building a Native Image Using Buildpacks](https://docs.spring.io/spring-boot/docs/3.0.0/reference/html/native-image.html#native-image.developing-your-first-application.buildpacks).

 ## Preparation

-1. Download and  install the latest GraalVM JDK with Native Image using [GraalVM JDK Dowloader](https://github.com/graalvm/graalvm-jdk-downloader):
+1. Download and  install the latest GraalVM JDK with Native Image using [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader):
     ```bash
     bash <(curl -sL https://get.graalvm.org/jdk) -c 'native-image,visualvm'
     ```
+2. (Optional) Install and run Docker.
+See [Get Docker](https://docs.docker.com/get-docker/#installation) for more details.
+Configure it to [allow non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) if you are on Linux.

-2. Download the demos repository or clone it as follows:
+3. Download the demos repository or clone it as follows:
     ```
     git clone https://github.com/graalvm/graalvm-demos
     ```
-3. Change directory to the demo subdirectory:
+4. Change directory to the demo subdirectory:
     ```
     cd spring-native-image
     ```